A knot Floer stable homotopy type: The Cohen-Jones-Segal construction

-Thus, we have spectra associated to framed Floer category even when $\gr$ is only bounded below.
-We can try to eliminate this hypothesis too.
-If $\gr$ is not bounded below, we have framed flow categories $\Cat_{\geq L}$ with objects those $x \in \Ob$ with $\gr(x) \leq L$.
+\begin{remark} If $\gr$ is not bounded below, we have compact framed flow categories $\Cat_{\geq L}$ with objects those $x \in \Cat$ with $\gr(x) \geq L$.
 There are associated spectra $\Sp(\Cat_{\geq L}, \iota, \phi)$.
 Projections between CW complexes (collapsing the lower dimensional cells up to some degree) induce maps

 for all $L' \leq L$.
 This gives an inverse system of spectra, i.e., a pro-spectrum as in \cite{CJS}.
-In this case, we define $\Sp(\Cat, \iota, \phi)$ to be this pro-spectrum.
+In this case, we may define $\Sp(\Cat, \iota, \phi)$ to be this pro-spectrum.
+This would be useful if one were interested in a minus version of the knot Floer spectrum (which will not be discussed in the current paper). \end{remark}